MicrosoftDocs/customer-insights/ci-docs/journeys/compliance-overview.md

 In outbound marketing, consent is captured and stored on the contact entity the `DoNotEmail`, `DoNotBulkEmail` and `DoNotTrack` fields that apply to the entire contact record and all its email addresses.
 This approach doesn't allow for different consent to be captured for a contact’s multiple email addresses, phone numbers, etc.

 > [!IMPORTANT]
-> Real-time journeys check the contact's `DoNotEmail`, `DoNotBulkEmail` and `DoNotTrack` fields when an email message is sent to a contact entity.
-This behavior matches outbound marketing's consent enforcement.
-For an email to be sent to a contact from a real-time journey, both the contact's fields and the contact point consent records for the email address must all allow the message to be sent.
-These fields are not checked for messages sent to other entities (for example, leads).
-These fields are also not checked for text or custom channel messages.
+> Real-time journeys may check the contact's `DoNotEmail`, `DoNotBulkEmail` and `DoNotTrack` fields to match outbound's consent enforcement behavior and aid in the transition from outbound marketing to real-time journeys.
+To learn more, visit [Manage user compliance settings in Customer Insights - Journeys](real-time-marketing-compliance-settings.md)

 > [!IMPORTANT]
 > Outbound marketing does not check contact point consent records to evaluate consent when sending messages.
 This means that outbound marketing messages will not be affected by contact point consent records.